-Mr. Marmalefsky's criminal practice frequently overlaps with civil matters.
-He has simultaneously defended clients targeted by state and federal law enforcement agencies in parallel civil litigation and in regulatory proceedings before such agencies as the SEC, state insurance departments and attorneys general, and other agencies.
+For more than 35 years, Dan has represented clients in complex civil and criminal business litigation, and clients often retain him as appellate counsel in significant civil and criminal matters.
+His criminal practice frequently overlaps with civil matters.
+He simultaneously has defended clients targeted by state and federal law enforcement agencies in parallel civil litigation and in regulatory proceedings before such agencies as the SEC, state insurance departments, attorneys general, and other agencies.

-His criminal matters have included defending public company officers in investigations of alleged securities fraud, obtaining dismissals of criminal charges in high profile matters in New York, Washington, D.C., and Boston, Massachusetts, and representing a prominent brokerage firm in a criminal investigation arising from the Orange County bankruptcy and in subsequent California Supreme Court proceedings.
+His criminal matters have included defending public company officers in investigations of alleged securities fraud; obtaining dismissals of criminal charges in high profile matters in New York, Washington, D.C., and Boston, Massachusetts; and representing a prominent brokerage firm in a criminal investigation arising from the Orange County, California bankruptcy and in subsequent California Supreme Court proceedings.

 Routinely, clients retain Dan as appellate counsel in significant civil and criminal matters.
 In recent years he has argued issues that include a range of diverse matters such as: